Ankr-network/ankr-docs/docs/build-blockchain/bas/security/blockchain-security.md

 ## Blockchain

-BAS solves the blockchain security problem by using the BSC codebase for it default template applied when creating a BAS instenca.
+BAS solves the blockchain security problem by using the BNB Chain codebase for it default template applied when creating a BAS instenca.

 BSC is well-tested, audited, and is affordable and scalable solution, which closes all the target security and financial points.

-In its turn, BSC uses BNB Chain with Cosmos SDK under the hood and relies on its security model.
+In its turn, BNB Chain uses BNB Chain with Cosmos SDK under the hood and relies on its security model.

 ## EVM